MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 If you wish to manually integrate the module, follow this [documentation link](~/sdk/distribute/ios-manual-integration.md).

-### 2. Start Mobile Center Distribute
+### 2. Start App Center Distribute

-In order to use Mobile Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.
+In order to use App Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.

-#### 2.1 Add the import for Mobile Center Distribute
+#### 2.1 Add the import for App Center Distribute

 Open your **AppDelegate.m** file in Objective-C or **AppDelegate.swift** file in Swift and add the following import statements: